sla-ppy/algo_theory/README.md

 We put all elements with property T into a separate array.

 ### Max / Min value
+Return the element with the greatest, lowest value or their index in the array.

 ### Union ( A∪B )